High Pressure Forming

 Injection Molding

-After 3D formed film is trimmed, film insert is injection molded to end product with benefits having film on first surface.
+Step 6: Film insert is injection molded to end product with benefits having film on first surface or using film behind in an overmolding process.

 Design + Function

-The finished product has precise positioned decoration and might already include functionality (In-Mold Electronics).
+Finalization: The finished product has precise positioned decoration and symbols and might already include functionality (In-Mold Electronics) like lighting, touch- and sliding functions.

 FIM benefits at a glance